 The name of the game for Aldi: taking the costs out to reduce prices for its customers.
 Nobody in the grocery business does this better, not Walmart, not Costco, not Trader Joe’s.

 Importantly, Aldi does this without sacrificing quality, for, as any student of process improvement knows, quality is always less expensive if the process is managed from end to end.

 ASCs and Bundles — the Aldi of Healthcare

-Which brings us to ASCs and bundled payments.
+Which brings us to the ambulatory surgery center and bundled payments.

 Like Aldi, ASCs focus on taking the costs out.
 This does not mean that patients wrap their own bandages or take their own vital signs.
-It does mean that ASCs offering bundled payments are as intensely focused on managing costs as is Aldi.
+It does mean that an ambulatory surgery center offering bundled payments is as intensely focused on managing costs as is Aldi.
 The result: Some surgical procedures performed at an ASC and billed under a bundled payment arrangement cost half as much as the same procedure performed in a traditional hospital.
 A 50% savings on a procedure that costs upwards of $50,000 at a hospital is meaningful to anyone, especially if outcomes and patient experience are as good as or better than the hospital.